-No, I am not talking about doing drugs outdoors, but I am referring to what ancient man (and woman) often experienced.
-They got a lot of sun, and they probably moved a lot, and it is safe to say that this is what we are probably meant to experience.
-While most of us may enjoy sitting down in a temperature-controlled room, we really aren’t wired to have this sort of experience every day of the year.
+No, I am not talking about doing drugs outdoors, but I’m referring to what ancient man (and woman) often experienced.
+They got a lot of sun, and they probably moved a lot, and it is safe to say that this is what we are probably the life we are meant to experience.
+While most of us may enjoy sitting down in a temperature-controlled room, we really aren’t physiologically wired to have this sort of experience every day of the year.

 I often ponder these things while I am running outside, for example, yesterday in the blistering heat, which limited my time outside.
 One thing I thought of is that in the last 20+ years, we have been taught to value being inside, and honestly, to fear the outside.
 It seems as if parents are so worried about what may possibly happen to a child, that a lot of the stuff I did growing up outside (that kids had done for years earlier) is now off-limits.
 So, since a child can’t go outside and play at noon (the sun is too hot and a weird looking redneck just walked by), he sits inside glued to the computer, not that he would even want to go outside anyway, because he can just “go outside” on his video game.
 Then when he does go outside for real, the sun has a kind of “it burns, it burns” feel, and being weighed down by too many bags of snack-size Cheetos, he runs (not literally, of course) for cover for the nearest air-conditioned building.
 I am basically describing myself as a middle-schooler, except that my mom was never hysterical, and did encourage us to play outside, although since the Nintendo was inside, I often stayed there.